Kat Cammack: 2020 presidential election and storming of the U.S. Capitol

 Cammack was one of 139 representatives who voted on January 7, 2021, to overturn the results of the 2020 presidential election.
 On the House floor, she said the January 6 attacks "furthermore resolved" her objection to the certification process and that, as representatives of the people, members of Congress must stand for a free and fair election.
 Numerous inquiries have found no evidence that the election was unfree or unfair to an extent that changed its outcome.

 Abortion

 Cammack is co-chair of the Congressional Pro-Life Caucus.
-She believes states should determine their abortion laws, and abortion should be allowed only in extreme cases in the first trimester.
+She believes states should determine their abortion laws, and that abortion should be allowed only in extreme cases in the first trimester.
 In 2022, she cosponsored a bill to ban abortions nationwide past 15 weeks.
 During her campaign, she released an advertisement in which she said that, when her mother was pregnant with her, she was advised by doctors to have an abortion, but chose not to.

-Cammack had a life-threatening ectopic pregnancy in 2024 and was delayed treatment (Intramuscular methotrexate, which terminates the embryo) due to Florida's abortion ban.
+Cammack had a life-threatening ectopic pregnancy in 2024.
+Treatment (intramuscular methotrexate) was initially delayed due to confusion about Florida's abortion ban but she was eventually given the necessary treatment as removal of ectopic pregnancy is not considered an abortion under Florida law.

 Cammack opposes abortion but "supports exceptions for reported cases of rape and incest in the first trimester and in instances in which the mother’s life is at risk."